endoflife-date/endoflife.date/products/nodejs.md

 Major Node.js versions enter Current release status for six months, which gives library authors time to add support for them.
 After six months, odd-numbered releases (9, 11, etc.) become unsupported, and even-numbered releases (10, 12, etc.) move to Active LTS status and are ready for general use.
 LTS release status is "long-term support", which typically guarantees that critical bugs will be fixed for a total of 30 months.
 Production applications should only use Active LTS or Maintenance LTS releases.

 If a even-numbered release above is _not marked as LTS_, then it has not entered "Active LTS" and is not recommended for Production use.

-The Active LTS start date is used as the release date for the table. he table.